koby-a-close/NCAA-ML-Competition/README.md

 # NCAA-ML-Competition

-Personal Background:
-I am a Biomedical Engineer seeking an opportunity as a Data/Business Analyst.
-This was my first Kaggle competition as I look to showcase my skills analyzing data.
-My professional experience has been based around collecting high quality data for product development projects, using that data for analysis of project goals, and presenting updates and findings.
-In my education and career I have used mostly Matlab and Excel.
-Since starting this transition in July 2019 I have taken up Python, SQL, and Qlik for data visualization.

 Project Background and Goals:
 This project is hosted by Google and the NCAA.
 The data provided by Google includes regular season and tournament data from 1984 on.